 Costa Rica as a whole has the highest literacy rates and best educational levels in all of Central America, and most of these are comparable to the higher education institutions in the United States too.
 These rates are especially true for San José, which is home to variety of public and private universities.
 The most commonly chosen for international students are Universidad de Costa Rica (UCR), Universidad Latina, and Universidad Veritas.

-If you are interested in taking courses in English while studying abroad in San Jose, you will be able to find courses in a variety of subjects, such as arts and humanities, communications, politics, international development, business, and the most popular, environmental science.
+If you are interested in taking courses in English while studying abroad in San Jose, you will be able to find courses in a variety of subjects, such as arts, humanities, communications, politics, international development, business, and the most popular, environmental science.
 Geographically, Costa Rica connects North and South America; therefore, it contains the entire biodiversity of both continents.
 Along with the extreme biodiversity, the country itself is practically an entire tropical rainforest making it a tourists' playground and environmental researchers' dream.
 With easy access to both the Caribbean Sea and the Pacific Ocean, one popular course offered to students is marine biology.

 Students who study abroad in San José may also take courses in Spanish - either at the beginner, intermediate, or an advanced level.
 Those who are at an advanced level of Spanish typically can choose to take courses with other international students, with Costa Ricans, or a combination of both.
 The most popular Spanish-taught courses offered to international students studying in San José are advanced level literature and linguistic courses.